Inside Sales: Why good call guides are built on storytelling

 This is where a lot of sales development reps get it wrong.

 Intuitively, fast, upfront and to-the-point seem like a sound approach and I’m a big fan of brevity.

 But, I also believe in timing and sequence, as both can make or break conversion.

 In this B2B Lead Roundtable Blog post, we’ll break down a call script used for voicemails from a lead nurturing experiment to better understand how positioning your “ask” at the right time can aid your lead nurturing efforts.

-Breaking down your script into sections can help you diagnose problems
+Breaking down your call guide into sections can help you diagnose problems

-In the control for this experiment, the voicemail script could be divided into four sections:
+In the control for this experiment, the voicemail call guide could be divided into four sections:

 - An introduction

 - The company identifier